-Follow-up actions and source evaluations for exceedances in the TMDL water bodies and tributaries have been reported in past annual monitoring reports, Management Plan Progress Reports, or will be reported in future versions of these reports.
-Typically, the first step taken is to analyze the pesticide application data from the California Department of Pesticide Regulation (CDPR) PUR database.
-All users that were considered to have the potential to contribute to observed chlorpyrifos or diazinon exceedances were contacted directly to inform them of the exceedances and of appropriate management practices to reduce the risk of future exceedances.
+Follow-up actions and source evaluations for exceedances in the TMDL water bodies and tributaries have been reported in past Annual Monitoring Reports, Management Plan Progress Reports, or will be reported in future versions of this reports.
+Typically, the first step taken is to analyze the pesticide application data from the California Department of Pesticide Regulation (CDPR) Pesticide Use Report (PUR) database.
+All users that were considered to have the potential to contribute to the observed chlorpyrifos exceedance were contacted directly to inform them of the exceedances and appropriate management practices to reduce the risk of future exceedances.

-Descriptions of the outreach and education activities conducted by the Coalition's subwatersheds during October 2014 through September 2015 are provided in Appendix F (SVWQC Outreach Materials) of the Coalition's 2015 Annual Monitoring Report.
+Descriptions of the outreach and education activities conducted by the Coalition's subwatersheds during October 2015 through September 2016 are provided in Appendix F (SVWQC Outreach Materials) of the Coalition's 2016 Annual Monitoring Report (AMR).

-Butte Yuba Sutter Water Quality Coalition (Gilsizer Slough and Pine Creek)
+Butte Yuba Sutter Water Quality Coalition (Pine Creek)

-Targeted outreach was conducted by the Butte-Yuba-Sutter Water Quality Coalition in response to the chlorpyrifos exceedances in Gilsizer Slough and Pine Creek.
+Targeted outreach was conducted by the Butte-Yuba-Sutter Water Quality Coalition in response to the chlorpyrifos exceedance observed at Pine Creek on July 19, 2016.
+Both targeted outreach and general outreach efforts are summarized below in Table 11.
 Specific actions taken to address the exceedances included mailings, meetings, email distributions, and special events:

-- Letters were mailed to members and pest control advisors (PCAs) serving members of the Butte-Yuba Sutter Water Quality Coalition notifying them of the recent chlorpyrifos exceedances and that a Management Plan had been triggered. - Newsletters were sent to members that included reminders of the recent pesticide exceedances and to implement appropriate Best Management Practices (BMPs) for pesticide application, such as to be mindful of the weather and other conditions when planning to apply chemicals, to follow all instructions on the label, and to apply only the necessary amount. - Meetings were held to discuss specific management plan requirements. - Presentations were given to provide an overview of the coalition and relevant regulation, overall 2015 monitoring results, including discussion of the recent chlorpyrifos exceedances and management plans, and appropriate BMPs.
+- Letters were mailed to members and pest control advisors (PCAs) serving members of the Butte-Yuba Sutter Water Quality Coalition notifying them of the recent chlorpyrifos exceedance. - Newsletters were sent to members that included reminders of the recent pesticide exceedances and to implement appropriate Best Management Practices (BMPs) for pesticide application, such as to be mindful of the weather and other conditions when planning to apply chemicals. - Meetings were held to discuss specific Management Plan requirements. - Presentations were given to provide an overview of the relevant regulation, monitoring results, including discussion of the recent chlorpyrifos exceedances and the Management Plan, and appropriate BMPs.